GitTools/GitLink/README.md

 ## Get it via Chocolatey ##

-If you want to install the tool on your (build) computer, the package is available via [Chocolatey](https://chocolatey.org/).
+If you want to install the tool on your (build) computer, the package is available via <a href="https://chocolatey.org/" target="_blank">Chocolatey</a>.
 To install, use the following command:

     cinst GitHubLink

 ## Get it via NuGet ##

-If you want to reference the assembly to use it in code, the recommended way to get it is via [NuGet](http://www.nuget.org/).
+If you want to reference the assembly to use it in code, the recommended way to get it is via <a href="http://www.nuget.org/" target="_blank">NuGet</a>.

 **Note that getting GitHubLink via NuGet will add it as a reference to the project**